BAWAG

 BAWAG (Abbreviation of Bank für Arbeit und Wirtschaft, /de/, lit.
 'Bank for Labor and Economy') was a bank in Austria founded in 1922.
-On October 1, 2005, it merged with the separate Österreichische Postsparkasse (P.S.K.) to form the "Bank für Arbeit und Wirtschaft und Österreichische Postsparkasse AG", shortened as BAWAG P.S.K.
-In October 2017, BAWAG Group AG, the holding company of BAWAG P.S.K., became a listed company on the Vienna Stock Exchange.
+On October 1, 2005, it merged with the separate Österreichische Postsparkasse (PSK) to form the "Bank für Arbeit und Wirtschaft und Österreichische Postsparkasse AG", shortened to BAWAG PSK.
+In October 2017, BAWAG Group AG, the holding company of BAWAG PSK, became a listed company on the Vienna Stock Exchange.
 Largest shareholders are GoldenTree Asset Management (21.8%) and T. Rowe Price (5.6%).

 BAWAG has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.